-In addition to the TSRDS, there are three other arms enaged in CSR; the Tata Steel Family Initiative Foundation (TSFIF), Tata Steel Tribal Cultural Society (TSTCS) and Tata Steel Skill Development Society (TSSDS) spanning a variety of sectors and activities including the esoteric-tribal games and languages.
-The TSTCS has revived several longforgotten tribal sports and games such as Kati, Sita/Bahu, Chor, Chhur, Ramdel and Gulla Chor, and has organised sporting events between vil-The group is lages so that the tribal population can showcase their sporting heritage and get the chance to play together. sustainability Tata Steel's social initiatives touch 1.6 million lives.

-A mould-breaking initiative in CSR anywhere in the country has been Tata Chemical's little-known marine conservation efforts; the Whale-shark (rhincodon typus) Conservation and the Mithapur Coral Reef Recovery projects along the Gujarat coast.
-Both are deep, tightly-bound collaborative endeavours with several NGOs and the Gujarat government.
-Marine conservation is the new frontier in na ture conservation and bio-diversity.
-Few corporates have ventured into this complex arena which requires consider able patience, resources and skills in forging and sustaining partnerships.
-The Whale-shark project is the only conservation effort in India to generate baseline data on the endangered species, build awareness amongst the fisher-folk and the citizenry of coastal towns and also conduct scientific studies through photo-identification, genetic analysis and satellite tagging
+Tata Steel's intervention in healthcare-the Maternal and New-born Survival Initiative (MANSI) - a public private partnership has altered the health indicators of some of the most backwards regions in Jharkhand, for instance.
+According to the last collated figures, Infant Mortality Rate (IMR) dropped from 62 to 40 and Maternal Mortality Rate (MMR) from 513 to 376 in project areas.
+MANSI's activities are delivered through the Tata Steel games and languages.
+The TSTCS has revived several long forgotten tribal sports and games such as Kati, Sita/Bahu, Chor, Chhur, Ramdel and Gulla Chor, and has organised sporting events between vil-The group is lages so that the tribal population can showcase their sporting heritage and get the chance to play together.
+Tata Steel's social initiatives emerging as a sustainability champion as it tries to consolidate. restructure and renew traditional touch 1.6 million lives A mould-breaking ini-tiative in CSR anywhere in the country has been Tata Chemical's little-known marine conservation efforts the Whale-shark (rhincodon typus) Conservation and the Mithapur Coral Reef Recovery projects along the Gujarat coast.
+Both are deep. tightly-bound collaborative endeavours with several NGOs and the Gujarat gov ture conservation and bio-diversity.
+Few corporates have ventured into this complex arena which requires consider able patience, resources and skills in forging and sustain ing partnerships.
+The Whale-shark project is the only conservation effort in India to generate baseline data on the endangered species, build awareness amongst the fisher-folk and the citizenry of coastal towns and also conduct scientific studies through photo-identification. genetic analysis and satellite tagging.